juliamelchert/a-plus-music/README.md

 # A+ Music - Music Review Database
-*Authors: Julia Melchert and Jeffrey Wang | Date Last Updated: 3/20/2023*
+*Authors: Julia Melchert and Jeffrey Wang | Date Last Updated: 3/30/2023*

+View this website on the internet [here](https://juliamelchert.pythonanywhere.com/)!

 This Flask application compiles music-lovers' thoughts on songs and albums to make the search for your next favorite jam easy.
 The primary user for this website is the administrator of the A+ Music database, so it does not involve many customer-related features like logging in or account creation.
 However, it does allows users to view, create, update, and delete information relating to the service.
 Users may view information on any of the seven tables included in the database, as well as manipulate the information in each of those tables through the intuitive UI.